leglorious/jmxtranswiki/Installation.md

   1. Download the .rpm package.
   1. As root: ```rpm -i jmxtrans_239-0.noarch.rpm``` (replace the version number)
   1. Enter in the JVM heap size you want: 512 (megs) is the default.
-The more JVM's you need to monitor, the more memory you will probably need.
+The more JVMs you need to monitor, the more memory you will probably need.
 If you are getting OutOfMemoryError's, then increase this value by editing ```/etc/sysconfig/jmxtrans```.

 Notes: